-In the year 1991 AD, the university started its educational services in Palestine, starting from the needs of the 102 Palestinian people for higher education in light of its population, social and economic conditions under the Israeli 103 occupation.
-It took as its headquarters a headquarters in Jerusalem and established branches and study centers 104 in the major Palestinian cities.
-In the fields of open university education, community service, and scientific 105 research, and consolidating its leadership position in building a Palestinian society based on knowledge and 106 knowledge, its mission was to prepare qualified graduates to meet the needs, Qadri N is to compete in the local 107 and regional labor market, with an active and distinguished contribution in the field of scientific research, and 108 building technical and human capabilities, by providing educational and training programs by best practices for 109 open education and combined education while strengthening the scientific research environment in a framework 110 of community interaction, cooperation, and partnership.
-(University site www.qou.edu) iv.
-Gaza strip Gaza City 111 is part of the coastal plain and has an area of 365 square kilometers and is inhabited by 1,598,054 (Palestinian 112 Central Bureau of Statistics, 2006 AD).
-This section extends on the eastern shore of the Mediterranean Sea 113 with a length of 45 km, and with the establishment of the Palestinian Authority, the Gaza Strip was divided 114 administratively into five governorates starting from the north, then Gaza Governorate, Al-Wasit Governorate, 115 Khan Yunis Governorate, and ending in Rafah Governorate in the south.
-Gaza governorates are considered one 116 of the most densely populated regions in the world compared to the area.
-In addition it contains 117
+In the year 1991 AD, the university started its educational services in Palestine, starting from the needs of the Palestinian people for higher education in light of its population, social and economic conditions under the Israeli occupation.
+It took as its headquarters a headquarters in Jerusalem and established branches and study centers in the major Palestinian cities.
+In the fields of open university education, community service, and scientific research, and consolidating its leadership position in building a Palestinian society based on knowledge and knowledge, its mission was to prepare qualified graduates to meet the needs, Qadri N is to compete in the local and regional labor market, with an active and distinguished contribution in the field of scientific research, and building technical and human capabilities, by providing educational and training programs by best practices for open education and combined education while strengthening the scientific research environment in a framework of community interaction, cooperation, and partnership.
+(University site www.qou.edu)

+iv.
+Gaza strip

+Gaza City is part of the coastal plain and has an area of 365 square kilometers and is inhabited by 1,598,054 (Palestinian Central Bureau of Statistics, 2006 AD).
+This section extends on the eastern shore of the Mediterranean Sea with a length of 45 km, and with the establishment of the Palestinian Authority, the Gaza Strip was divided administratively into five governorates starting from the north, then Gaza Governorate, Al-Wasit Governorate, Khan Yunis Governorate, and ending in Rafah Governorate in the south.
+Gaza governorates are considered one of the most densely populated regions in the world compared to the area.
+In addition it contains eight camps distributed from north to south starting from Jabalia camp, Al-Shati refugee camp, Inseirat camp, ElBureij refugee camp of Deir al-Balah and Khan Yunis refugee camp and the Rafah refugee camp .in addition eight villages from north to south is also a Beit Lahiya, Beit Hanoun and Zawayda and Qarara and Bani Suhaila and Abasan small Khuza'a and Abasan.
+(National Authority, 1997, p.
+14) This ancient city has given its name to the Gaza Strip, and this part extends in the northeast direction of the Sinai Peninsula and along the Mediterranean Sea at a distance of approximately 40 km (Atlas, 1996, p.
+141).

-7 Figure 1 v.
+Figure 1

+v.
 Gender blind and male bias

 Gender blindness and male prejudice are concepts that have been produced by feminist research, politics, and social sciences to reflect greater in favor of men than women in the system of production relationships and its various tools among humans.
-(Ashqar and others, 2016, p.
+(Ashgar and others, 2016, p.
 99).

-8 vi.
-Gender Auditing
+vi.
+Gender Auditina